Zhang-lab/ATAC-seq_QC_analysis/README.md

 # Atac-seq_Quality_Control_pipe
-This is for the QC matrix construction and analysis for Atac-seq data.
+This is for the QC matrix construction, data analysis and visualization for Atac-seq data.
 Advisor: Bo Zhang
 Contributor: Cheng Lyu and Shaopeng Liu

+For any question, please contact Wustl.Zhanglab@gmail.com

 ## Usage:
 Singularity solution (easiest way)